Insurance might not always be top of mind, but it’s important to review your policies regularly to make sure you’ve got the right cover

 - joining a new super fund that may provide automatic insurance cover

-These milestones mark important times to review your insurance cover, including the amount of cover you have and whether your beneficiaries (those who will receive your insurance in the event of your death) are up to date.
+These milestones mark important times to review your insurance, including the amount of cover you have and whether your beneficiaries (those who will receive your insurance in the event of your death) are up to date.

 How to review your insurance